-Field seminar is part of students' concurrent learning with their field placement and meets online via Zoom eight (8) times throughout the academic year.
-Attendance is mandatory and field seminars are scheduled for two and a half hours each, which may count towards field practicum hours if approved by the field instructor and if the field seminar is held on a regularly scheduled field day.
-Any unavoidable absence should be discussed as soon as possible with your faculty liaison before the seminar.
-Missing two field seminars for any reason is likely to result in a "no credit" grade for field seminar and field placement (SW6081- 6084).
-Should this occur, the student will not be permitted to continue in the MSW program that academic year, will be required to re-enroll in not only the field seminar and field placement the following year, but also the social work practice courses the following academic year because the MSW curriculum is sequential and concurrent in nature.
-The student may be required to repeat that entire academic year of field seminar and field placement, as well as their social work practice course(s), depending on how well the student performed up until the time of the "no credit" determination, and pending a decision rendered by the Student Review Committee on this matter.
+The Integrative Field seminar is part of students' concurrent learning with their field placement.
+Attendance is required.
+Any unavoidable absence should be discussed as soon as possible with your faculty liaison before the seminar, and the field liaison may require an additional assignment from the student.
+For example, a 5-page typed doublespaced paper with references on the topic missed may be required.
+Even if the student completes the required papers, no more than one field seminars for the entire academic may be missed for ANY reason.
+Missing two field seminars for any reason will result in a "no credit" grade for field seminar and field placement (SW608A, B, or C).
+Should this occur, the student will not be permitted to continue in the MSW program that academic year, will be required to re-enroll in not only the field seminar and field placement the following year, but also the social work practice course (SW 608A, B, or C) the following academic year because the MSW curriculum is sequential in nature.
+The student may be required to repeat that entire academic year of field seminar and placement, as well as the social work practice courses, depending on how well the student was performing up till the time of the "no credit" determination, and pending a decision rendered by the Student Review Committee on this matter.
 Additionally, it should be noted that excessive and/or regular tardiness or leaving the seminars prematurely may constitute an absence from a field seminar, and this determination is made by the student's field seminar instructor.